reddragon/blog.gaurav.ai/source/_posts/2012-09-16-profiling-in-python.markdown

             2    0.008    0.004   16.672    8.336 millerRabin.py:21(millerRabin)
             1    0.000    0.000    0.000    0.000 os.py:743(urandom)

+{% endcodeblock %}

-Note how the fastModularExp function took a staggering 16 seconds.
+Note how the `fastModularExp()` function took a staggering 16 seconds.
 Now we came to know that the builtin [pow](http://docs.python.org/library/functions.html#pow) function in Python already does fast modular exponentiation.
 And since it is a part of a C library, it is quite fast.
 After doing this, I submitted it as a solution for [PON](http://www.spoj.pl/problems/PON/) and got accepted with 0.35 seconds, which was faster than my 0.90 submission with C++ :-)